DraftKings promo code: Get $200 bonus bets for Suns-Spurs, Bulls-Cavaliers, Heat-Lakers basketball on Thursday

 DraftKings promo code offers $200 in bonus bets for NBA betting on Thursday

-We're less than a month away from the start of the NBA Playoffs and an eight-game slate on Thursday is the perfect time to use the latest DraftKings promo code to get $200 in bonus bets instantly after your first $5 wager as a new user.
-Spurs vs. Suns, Bulls vs. Cavaliers and Heat vs. Lakers are among the top basketball games today.
+Right now with the latest DraftKings promo code, new users get $200 in bonus bets instantly after their first $5 wager and the eight games on the NBA schedule on Thursday offer a chance to take advantage.
+Top matchups include Spurs vs. Suns, Bulls vs. Cavaliers and Heat vs. Lakers, which all tip off at 8:10 p.m.
+ET.
 Claim your DraftKings promo code here:

 For the full terms and conditions and how to claim the promo, read our DraftKings promo code review.